testing-cabal/testtools/doc/twisted-support.rst

 Converting Trial tests to testtools tests
 -----------------------------------------

-* Use the :py:class:`testtools.deferredruntest.AsynchronousDeferredRunTest` runner
+* Use the :py:class:`~testtools.twistedsupport.AsynchronousDeferredRunTest` runner
 * Make sure to upcall to :py:meth:`.TestCase.setUp` and :py:meth:`.TestCase.tearDown`
 * Don't use ``setUpClass`` or ``tearDownClass``